 GN26.1.
 A grievance mechanism is a system, process or procedure that receives and acts upon complaints and suggestions for improvement, and facilitates resolution of concerns and grievances arising in connection with a project.
 An effective grievance mechanism provides project-affected parties redress, and helps address issues at an early stage.
+It must be accessible and inclusive.